tombeesley/PSYC121_2022-23/docs/02-Week_2_PSYC121.md

  View(cows)
 ```

-which presents the data in a windo of RStudio.
+which presents the data in a window of RStudio.
 Note that "NA" means not available or missing data.
 Does this file structure make some sense to you?

 ### Finding the mean and median estimates